 Once the sunny days of summer are behind us and we begin to adjust to shorter days and lower temperatures, it’s time to bring any houseplants you brought outside for the summer back indoors.

-If you brought your plants outside, you already know that there are factors to keep in mind to successfully transition your plants’ environment.
-When bringing your plants back inside, there are a few steps to make sure your plants stay happy and healthy, and that you protect any plants that might have stayed indoors.
+If you brought your plants outside, you already know that there are factors to keep in mind when transitioning your plants from one environment to another.
+Below we’ll cover the steps you’ll want to take to make sure your plants stay happy and healthy when bringing them back indoors.

 Step 1: Inspection

-Before bringing any houseplants back inside, be sure to thoroughly inspect them.
-When plants are left outdoors, they become more susceptible to pests and disease, so you want to make sure to remove the risk of spreading those to the rest of your plants!
-Check the stems, the tops and undersides of the leaves, as well as the nooks and crevices of certain plants, since that’s where pests like to hide.
+Before bringing any houseplants back inside, be sure to inspect them thoroughly.
+When plants are left outdoors, they become more susceptible to pests and disease, so you want to make sure to remove the risk of spreading either to the rest of your plant collection.
+Check your plant’s stems, tops and bottoms of leaves, and the nooks and crevices where both meet, since that’s where pests like to hide.

 Step 2: Prune and Treat

-If you do find that your plant has pests, prune off any heavily infested foliage, and treat the plant as needed based on the pest at hand.
-To determine which pest you have and follow specific treatment plans for each type, head to our pests identification guide.
+If you do find that your plant has signs of pests, prune off any heavily infested foliage, and treat the plant as needed based on the pest at hand.
+To determine which pest you have and follow specific treatment plans for each type, check out our Plant Pest Identification Guide.

-If there are no pests but you notice a fungal infection, remove any infected leaves to prevent it from spreading, and sterilize any tools (pruners, scissors, or similar) that come into contact with those leaves before using them on other plants.
+If there are no pests but you notice a fungal infection, remove any infected leaves to prevent the infection from spreading, and sterilize any tools (pruners, scissors, or similar) that come into contact with those leaves before using them on other houseplants.

 Step 3: Quarantine